 MAOA – The Warrior Gene

-In fact, there have been many arguments within courtrooms over low levels of serotonin and a condition called ‘intermittent explosive disorder’.
-This is a disorder which is characterized by sudden explosive outbursts of rage often resulting in violence.
+There have been many arguments within courtrooms over low levels of serotonin and a condition called ‘intermittent explosive disorder’.
+This is a disorder that is characterized by sudden explosive outbursts of rage often resulting in violence.
 These explosions are rarely appropriate to the circumstances and can show a great deal of violent aggression to unsuspecting recipients.

 The case of Jon Hall for example, in 1994 in Tennessee.
 Hall was charged with the first-degree murder of his wife, Billie Jo Hall.
 His defense attorneys presented two expert witnesses who testified Hall’s serotonin levels were very low and highlighted the links in scientific research between low serotonin levels and violent aggression.